 Note 1.
-Nature of business
+Nature of business and basis of presentation

-Description of business
+Description of business and corporate reorganization

 iTeos Therapeutics, Inc. (iTeos Inc. or the Company), a Delaware corporation headquartered in Cambridge, Massachusetts (incorporated on October 4, 2019), is the successor to iTeos Belgium SA (iTeos Belgium) a company organized under the laws of Belgium in 2011 and headquartered in Charleroi, Belgium.
 The Company is a clinical stage biopharmaceutical company that focuses on developing cancer immunotherapies by targeting key mechanisms of immunosuppression in the tumor microenvironment.
-The most advanced clinical program is EOS-850, a small molecule antagonist of the A2AR, which is currently in an open-label Phase 1/2a clinical trial in adult patients.
-The second clinical program is EOS-448, an antibody directed to TIGIT, which entered a Phase 1/2a clinical trial in February 2020.
+The most advanced clinical program is EOS-850, a small molecule antagonist of the A2AR, which is currently in an open-label multi-arm Phase 1/2a clinical trial in adult cancer patients.
+The second clinical program is EOS-448, an antibody directed to TIGIT, which is an ongoing Phase 1/2a clinical trial in adult cancer patients.
 The Company also has a preclinical pipeline targeting additional mechanisms.